supertypeai/sectors-kb/sectors_documentation/database_documentation.md

 ### sgx_company_report
 ----------------------
 This materialized view consolidates and summarizes key financial, market, and profile data for each active company listed on the Singapore Exchange (SGX).
 It prioritizes manually curated data from `sgx_manual_input` over automated data from `sgx_companies` to ensure the highest accuracy.
 The view calculates various performance metrics, aggregates historical financials, and provides a comprehensive report for each company.
-It is scheduled to refresh twice daily to reflect the latest market data.
+This MV get scheduled refresh everyday at 05:00 (GMT+7).

 | column_name | data_type | Description |
 | :--- | :--- | :--- |